-Н
+ЛΗ

 sory & Physical

 Other

+Teacher name

-varent involved in the writing o •
+How was the parent involved in the writing o of this plan?

 How were the pupil's views included in the v writing of this p lan?

-Parent signatu ıre:
+Parent signati ure:

-document, I understand that and that I am happy with the or a Special Educational Need under the SEND
+my child is red eiving additional provision f or a Special Educational Need under the SEND

-D-4-
+Practice 2015 and that I am happy with the provision set o ut in this plan.

+Date

 This is where we set the targets.
 Where there are reports from professionals outside school, we use these as a basis for the plan.
 We consider the four areas of need.
 Not all pupils will have targets set for all areas.
 Each plan is individual to the needs of the pupil.
-Plans for pupils at SEN Support are written and managed by the class teacher who will speak to the SENDCO when needed.
+Plans for pupils at SEN Support level are written and managed by the class teacher who will speak to the SENDCO when needed.
 Plans for pupils with EHCPs are written by the SENDCO who oversees the provision being delivered in the classrooms.